ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 chronicles an incident of the 4th ot July :
 “ One of our own progeny, a boy six
 years old, got bold of a little powder, and
-scattering it on the ground, stoope
+scattering it on the ground, stooped
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:curiv:batch_curiv_jojoba_ver01:data:sn85025202:00279557311:1874071801:0130/pct:30.964097,68.577772,12.338254,8.789343/!600,600/0/default.jpg"/>
 </td>